 Gret – Groupe de recherches et d'échanges Technologiques

 A development support organisation that acts for the economic and social development of developing countries through a combination of research, action and communication.

-HDRA – Henry Doubleday Research Association – the organic organisation
+HDRA – Henry Doubleday Research Association – Garden Organic

 INPhO – Information Network on Post-harvest Operations – FAO

 INPhO was created by the FAO, in partnership with GTZ and CIRAD, in order to accelerate the development post harvest activities in the tropics facilitating access to technical data and the exchange of information between the actors.